yugabyte/yugabyte-db/docs/content/latest/architecture/cdc-architecture.md

 - High availability (HA) — Redundant systems help ensure that your operations virtually never fail.
 - Geo-redundancy — Geographically dispersed servers provide resiliency against catastrophic events and natural disasters.

 Two data center (2DC), or dual data center, deployments are a common use of CDC that allows efficient management of two Yugabyte universes that are geographically separated.
-For more information, see [Two data center (2DC) deployments](../2dc-deployments).
+For more information, see [Two data center (2DC) deployments](../2dc-deployments) and [Replicate between two data centers](../deploy/cdc/)

 ### Compliance and auditing